 Let me conclude with this statement:

-What I am against is the hype and false hope that the cancer industry has been selling since the 1950s.
+I am not against immunotherapy.
+I support any therapy that restores health to the body and heals/cures cancer.
+What I am against is the hype and false hope that the cancer drug industry has been selling since the 1950s.

 If you are taking immunotherapy, I sincerely hope you become one of the success stories.